Credit Assignment and Efficient Exploration based on Influence Scope in Multi-agent Reinforcement Learning

-However, Definition \ref{Def:Goal_t} guarantees that agents always determine the value of their individual goal from the same global goal, ensuring that the overlapping parts of their individual goals are always consistent.
-For example, when the state value of a switch (on or off) is jointly influenced by two agents, their individual goals regarding this on/off value might differ.
-One agent might aim to have the switch off, while another aims to have it on.
-This leads to conflicting individual goals.
-However, since the on/off value from a given global goal is uniquely determined, the on/off value on different individual goals derived from this global goal is also uniquely determined.
-This design prevents conflicting goals.
+However, since all individual goals are derived from the same global goal by Definition 3, the values on overlapping parts are always consistent.
+For example, if two agents jointly influence a switch variable with on/off values, their objective value on this variable wouldn't be contradictory because its value is uniquely defined from the same global goal.
+Importantly, since all individual goals are projections of the same global goal state, the target values on overlapping dimensions are inherently identical across agents.
+This guarantees value consistency and prevents objective misalignment during decentralized execution.
+As a result, ISA preserves cooperative coherence while allowing individualized goal representations.